 In summary, we find that suppressing terrestrial evaporation has a direct local warming effect on the region of evaporative suppression, by reducing latent cooling of the land surface.
-However, suppressing terrestrial evaporation indirectly cools globally by reducing atmospheric water vapour (a strong greenhouse gas).
-In the case of TwoPatchLand, NorthWestLand, and ThreePatchLand, the local warming effect dominates the response in most terrestrial regions, while the dominant effect over ocean and desert land regions is cooling associated with decreased atmospheric water vapour (figure 7a).
-However, when evaporation is suppressed over ThreeQuarterLand and North-464 land, the atmospheric water vapour effect dominates resulting in cooler surface temperatures ev-465 erywhere (figure 7a).
-Because Northland does not have any ocean in the Northern Hemisphere, the atmosphere can become much more depleted in water vapour than occurs in the other continental 467 configurations (figure 80).
-In TwoPatchLand, NorthWestLand, and ThreePatchLand, atmospheric 468 water vapor is depleted over the continents, but is replenished over the ocean at all latitudes, such that the zonal-mean reduction in atmospheric water vapor is much less than the water vapor reduction in Northland (figure 8, right column).
-While the reduction in atmospheric water vapour isn't 471 as large in ThreeQuarterLand as in Northland, it is large enough for the mean response of land temperatures to be an overall cooling (figures 7a, 8j).
-We deduce that the land surface temperature 473 response to reduced terrestrial evaporation is a function of both total land area (which controls the 474 reduction in terrestrial latent heat flux) and contiguous continent size (which controls how dry the atmosphere becomes).
+However, suppressing terrestrial evaporation indirectly cools globally by reducing atmospheric water vapor (a strong greenhouse gas).
+In the case of TwoPatchLand, NorthWestLand, and ThreePatchLand, the local warming effect dominates the response in most terrestrial regions, while the dominant effect over ocean and desert land regions is cooling associated with decreased atmospheric water vapor (figure 8a).
+However, when evaporation is suppressed over ThreeQuarterLand and Northland, the atmospheric water vapor effect dominates resulting in cooler surface temperatures over 474 the oceans and most land areas (figure 8a).
+Because Northland does not have any ocean in the 475 Northern Hemisphere, the atmosphere can become much more depleted in water vapor than it can in the other continental configurations (figure 7o).
+In TwoPatchLand, NorthWestLand, and 477 ThreePatchLand, atmospheric water vapor is depleted over the continents, but is replenished over 478 the ocean at all latitudes, such that the zonal-mean reduction in atmospheric water vapor is much 479 less than the water vapor reduction in Northland (figure 7, right column).
+While the reduction in atmospheric water vapor isn't as large in ThreeQuarterLand as in Northland, it is large enough for 481 the mean response of land temperatures to be an overall cooling (figures 7j, 8a).
+We deduce that the land surface temperature response to reduced terrestrial evaporation is a function of both total 483 land area (which controls the reduction in terrestrial latent heat flux) and contiguous continent size 484 (which controls how dry the atmosphere becomes).
+485

-477 e.
+486 e.
 The role of moisture transport